webtorrent/webtorrent/docs/api.md

 ## `torrent.on('warning', function (err) {})`

-Emitted when there was a warning during the parsing of the torrent.
+Emitted when there is a warning.
+This is purely informational and it is not necessary to listen to this event, but it may aid in debugging.

 ## `torrent.on('error', function (err) {})`

-Emitted when the parsing of the torrent encountered an error.
+Emitted when the torrent encounters a fatal error.
+The torrent is automatically destroyed and removed from the client when this occurs.

 ## `torrent.on('infoHash', function () {})`

-Emitted when the infoHash of the torrent has been determined.
+Emitted when the info hash of the torrent has been determined.

 ## `torrent.on('metadata', function () {})`

 Emitted when the metadata of the torrent has been determined.
+This includes the full contents of the .torrent file, including list of files, torrent length, piece hashes, piece length, etc.

 ## `torrent.on('ready', function () {})`

-Emitted when the torrent is ready.
+Emitted when the torrent is ready to be used (i.e. metadata is available and store is ready).

 ## `torrent.on('done', function () {})`

-Emitted when all the torrent's files have been downloaded
+Emitted when all the torrent files have been downloaded.

 Here is a usage example: